joeldmyers/js-808/README.md

 - **Reusable Components and Hooks** As of now, this current setup does not have a lot in the way of reusable components.
 If I were building this as part of a bigger codebase, I would strongly consider looking at ways I might be able to abstract some of the aspects of this project so that they could be brought out into a shared library and used elsewhere.

-- **Font:** A very small note: I'd want to bring in the 808-esque font I poached from a quick Internet search, rather than linking to an external link; or of course, use another font given to me :)
+- **Font:** A very small note: I'd want to bring in the 808-esque font I poached from a quick Internet search, rather than linking to an external link; or of course, just use another font provided to me by a designer :)

-- **Webpack Setup:** - my setup was fairly minimal and focused on setting up all the dev tooling I needed.
-I'd ideally go back and work through and set up code splitting, tree shaking, etc. if this were to go into production.
+- **Webpack Setup:** - My setup was fairly minimal and focused on setting up functional dev tooling.
+I'd ideally go back and work through and set up code splitting, tree shaking, and other optimizations. if this were to go into production.

 - **BPM:**: currently, you can't update the bpm while playing.
 I think this could be resolved by essentially clearing the old interval and creating a new setInterval every time the BPM value is changed, but I didn't get time to work that in.